Hospital radiologists and pathologists are on the receiving end of orders for scans and tests. But they can’t do their work alone.

 Beyond her efforts in molecular pathology, Zhou gives presentations to physicians from various specialties on the concept of health care value and how to increase it by choosing lab tests and imaging scans more wisely.
 She goes over specific Choosing Wisely recommendations and presents data that are relevant to that particular specialty.
 Zhou, who was recently selected as an American Society for Clinical Pathology 2017 Choosing Wisely champion, has given more than a dozen such talks, with audiences ranging from cardiologists to pediatricians.

 “I decided to talk about this from different angles with different individuals, and maybe I’ll slowly but surely be able to make some type of impact,” Zhou says.

 The shift toward value-based care requires innovative planning strategies for radiology and pathology, says Jeff Gruen, M.D., a managing director and chief clinical innovation officer in health care at Huron Consulting.
 Here are some of his insights:

 - To successfully take on risk under value-based reimbursement arrangements, hospital systems need to be able to track utilization of all services — including radiology and pathology tests — on an episode basis by physician and even by patient.
-Utilization data can shape physician decisions, while achieving savings and creating a high-reliability environment.
+Utilization data can shape physician decisions while achieving savings and creating a high-reliability environment.

 - In pathology, the growth of specialty pharmaceuticals could drive up utilization of some tests in order to lower overall health care costs.
-Appropriate prescribing is increasingly contingent on conducting the right genomic or other targeted diagnostic test to ensure that only patients who could benefit from these expensive medications receive them.
+Appropriate prescribing is increasingly contingent on conducting the right genomic or other targeted diagnostic test to ensure that only patients who could benefit from some expensive medications receive them.